XKCP/XKCP/README.markdown

 > `make generic64/KeccakTests`

 to build KeccakTests generically optimized for 64-bit platforms.
 The name before the slash indicates the platform, while the part after the slash is the executable to build.
-As another example, the static library is built by typing `make generic64/libkeccak.a` or similarly with `generic64` replaced with the appropriate platform name.
+As another example, the static (resp. dynamic) library is built by typing `make generic64/libkeccak.a` (resp. `.so`) or similarly with `generic64` replaced with the appropriate platform name.
 An alternate C compiler can be specified via the `CC` environment variable.

 Instead of building an executable with *GCC*, one can choose to select the files needed and make a package.
 For this, simply append `.pack` to the target name, e.g.,